 Ancient Olmec Civilization

 We do not know their real name but the Aztecs called the area where they lived Olman.
-In the Aztec language of Nahuatl this means “land of rubber.”
+In the Aztec language of Nahuatl, this means “land of rubber”.
 This was because rubber trees were abundant in that area.

 Olmec art style

 Olmec art style includes pear-shaped heads, broad noses, baby faces, large lips, drooping mouths, and occasionally jaguar fangs.
 Dwarfs, hunchbacks, and others with deformities were often artistic subject matter.
 Nude males were also common.

-There are three main Olmec sites.
-They are called La Venta, San Lorenzo, and Tres Zapotes.
+There are three main Olmec sites: La Venta, San Lorenzo, and Tres Zapotes.
 The Olmecs did not build great cities.
 They did, however, have well-planned ceremonial centers, mounds, stone alters, and rectangular city plazas.

-San Lorenzo was destroyed by invaders sometime around 900BC.
-Then, some five-hundred years later La Venta would suffer the same fate.
-The invaders would do everything they could to wipe-out the evidence of the Olmecs existence.
-Some scientists believe that the Olmec were a branch of the Maya culture, but we will never know for sure.
+San Lorenzo was destroyed by invaders sometime around 900 BC.
+Five-hundred years later La Venta suffered the same fate.
+The invaders did everything they could to wipe-out the evidence of the Olmecs’ existence.